 - They are ready to plug in your devices, appliances, extension cords, etc.

-While your average solar system is designed to be used with an inverter to convert 12 volt current to your standard 110 volt, a portable solar generator does not require you to buy a separate inverter so when you are looking at the cost of your generator this is an important factor to keep in mind.
+While your average solar system is designed to be used with an inverter to convert 12-volt current to your standard 110 volts, a portable solar generator does not require you to buy a separate inverter so when you are looking at the cost of your generator this is an important factor to keep in mind.

 - Come in a wide range of sizes to meet your needs

 A larger solar generator that can provide for a family may weigh over 100 lbs but there are generators that can meet the basic needs of one or two people that weight 12-30 lbs.
 The larger the generator, the heavier so it is important to be realistic about the portability of such units.
 Larger generators often are kept on wagons that users can easily move with no heavy lifting.

 - The higher the wattage your solar panels, the faster the charge time

 Generators come with pretty low wattage panels sometimes but upgrading to a substantial sized panel in the 100 watts or greater range is inexpensive and will drastically increase the speed at which your generator is charged and ready to go with solar power.
 Just think what an extra $240 investment in a pair of 100-watt panels could do!

 - Variety of outlets